sergeballif/sergeballif.github.io/play.md

 });
 </script>

 The second equation shows an error because of the unknown variable $a$.
-Click "add slider" to give $a$ a value.
+Click the button by the text "add slider" to give $a$ a value.
 Then clicking the play button next to $a$ will let you see the effect that $a$ has on the graph.
 Notice that the format is very inviting for students to experiment and try things.
 It's easy to type your own formulas into the blank cells to experiment or to get a better feel for how a parabola can be transformed by a parameter (e.g. $y=x^2+a$, $y=(x-a)^2$, or $y=(ax)^2$).

 ### Tables